Katussska/MovieHub-2.0/README.md

 # MovieHub-2.0
-MovieHub but made with React and Java Spring
+MovieHub but made with Ionic-React and Java Spring